wenckerm1lder/Rgstry-roof/README.md

 ## More in depth

 This tool takes advantage of Docker Hub's Registry API, when listing remote tools and their sizes and versions.
 Version information is extracted from `manifest` file, which is containing the configuration of Docker Image.
-More presicely, version information value is acquired for `TOOL_VERSION` environment variable in the configuration.
+More precisely, version information value is acquired for `TOOL_VERSION` environment variable in the configuration.

 This same variable is used for acquiring the version information on local as well, however we are using configuration information provided by `Docker Engine`.